Grand tourer: 1952 Fiat 8V "Otto Vu" Zagato

 A surprise to the international press, who were not expecting a gran turismo berlinetta from Italy's largest manufacturer of everyday standard touring models, the Fiat 8V "Otto Vu" was unveiled at the Geneva Salon in March 1952 to international acclaim.
 Although not raced by the factory, the Otto Vu was raced by a number of private owners.
 Vincenzo Auricchio and Piero Bozzinio raced to fifth in the gran turismo category of the 1952 Mille Miglia, and Ovidio Capelli placed third in the GT 2000 cc class at the Coppa della Toscana in June, with a special race-spec lightweight Zagato coupe; the GT category overall at this event was won by Franco Cornacchia's Ferrari 212 Export (refer above).
 Capelli and the 8V Zagato topped this accomplishment by winning the GT category of the Pescara 12 Hours in August, ahead of two Lancias.
-The new Fiat 8V garnered sufficient competition points over the season to become the national two-liter GT Champion (a feat it repeated every year until 1959).
+The new Fiat 8V garnered sufficient competition points over the season to become the national two-litre GT Champion (a feat it repeated every year until 1959).

 Elio Zagato, the coachbuilder's son, was successful in competition with the Otto Vu in 1954 and 1955, attracting further customer interest and leading Zagato to eventually develop two different GT racing versions.
-Upon his passing in 2009, Elio Zagato was described as a leading figure of Italian GT racing and design:
+Upon his death in 2009, Elio Zagato was described as a leading figure of Italian GT racing and design:

 Elio Zagato, who has died aged 88, was one of the leading figures of Italian Gran Turismo (GT) racing and car-body design.
 In the 1950s, driving a Zagato-bodied Fiat 8V, Elio emerged as the consummate gentleman racer in Italian GT championship events.
 Zagato, his father's firm, provided the lithe, lightweight aluminium bodies for many of the Lancias, Alfa Romeos, Abarths and Maseratis that dominated these meetings.
 Elio won 82 races out of the 150 he entered, and won four of the five championships he entered.
 Working with the chief stylist Ercole Spada, Zagato produced some of the most beautiful GT designs of the era; spare and muscular cars such as the Aston Martin DB4GTZ, the Alfa Romeo Junior TZ and SZ, and the Lancia Flaminia Sport.
 These were minimalist shapes bereft of superfluous trim that introduced phrases such as "double bubble" roof to the car body design language: twin shallow domes, devised by Elio, to give extra head room and strengthen the roof.
 For lightness, Zagato pioneered the use of Perspex and of aerodynamics, with trademark forms such as the split or stub tail.
 Indeed, Elio would take prototypes out on the autostrada covered in wool tufts in order to test air flow over the body.

 The 8V Otto Vu is named after its V8 engine (Since Ford had already trademarked "V8").